A-Momin/noteshub/nts/notes_web_developement.md

         2. "Develop a single sign-on system."
         3. "Migrate existing customer data to the new portal."

-5. **Sprints**: A sprint is a time-boxed iteration of work in Scrum projects, typically lasting 1-4 weeks.

-    - Teams plan, execute, and deliver work during a sprint.

-6. **Workflows**: A workflow represents the lifecycle of an issue, from creation to completion.

-    - It defines statuses (e.g., Open, In Progress, Done) and transitions (e.g., Move from Open to In Progress).
-    - Workflows can be customized for different projects or issue types.
+5. **Story**: A Story in Jira represents a piece of work that delivers value to the end user.
+It focuses on functionality or a feature that the user needs and is often written from the user's perspective.
+Stories are typically small enough to be completed within a sprint (in Scrum) or a short time frame.

+    - **User-Focused:** Stories are written in a format like: _"As a [user role], I want to [action/feature] so that [benefit]."_

+        - `Example`: "As a customer, I want to reset my password so that I can regain access to my account."

+    - **Estimable:** Stories are broken down into manageable tasks that can be estimated in terms of effort (e.g., using story points, hours, or days).
+    - **Child of an Epic:** A Story is often part of a larger body of work (Epic).
+    - **Acceptance Criteria:** Stories should have clear criteria to define when they are considered complete.
+    - **Story Title:** "Implement two-factor authentication"
+    - **Acceptance Criteria:**
+        1. Users must enter a code sent to their email or phone.
+        2. The system should log the attempt in the audit trail.

-7. **Boards**: Board typically includes columns that represent different stages of the workflow, from when work is planned to when it is completed.
+6. **Boards**: Board typically includes columns that represent different stages of the workflow, from when work is planned to when it is completed.
 Each work item (e.g., Story, Task, or Bug) is represented by a card that moves across the board as work progresses.

     - `Scrum Board`: Focused on iterative work, used in sprints.
     - `Kanban Board`: Focused on continuous work, used to manage workflows without fixed iterations.